mar-ki/mar-ki.github.io/_posts/2022-10-19-Blackgate.md

 Running the binary using `ClimbingParrotKickingDonkey321` as Auth Key will display the systemctl status output of "redis.service" in less

-We just escape less as root using - https://gtfobins.github.io/gtfobins/less/#sudo
+We just escape less as root using - [gtfobins - less](https://gtfobins.github.io/gtfobins/less/#sudo)